Thomas Scammell Laboratory

 6) We have found that the orexin-producing neurons are active during wakefulness, and we are using novel methods to trace these the inputs and electrophysiologic mechanisms through which this occurs.

-7) In studies of human brains, we are examining whether loss of the orexin neurons and other wake-promoting systems contributes to the sleepiness often seen after traumatic brain injury.
+7) In studies of human brains, we have found that loss of the orexin neurons in narcolepsy is also accompanied by a large increase in the number of neurons producing histamine.
+This may be a compensatory response that helps produce wakefulness after loss of the orexin neurons.
+In related work, we are also examining whether loss of the orexin neurons and other wake-promoting systems contributes to the sleepiness often seen after traumatic brain injury.

 8) Other new projects are determining how cholinergic neurons of the pons regulate sleep and how pain disrupts sleep.